feross/simple-peer/README.md

 ### `peer.renegotiate()`

 Renegotiate the connection.
-Calls to `addStream` and `addTrack` will not take effect until this is called.
+Changes to streams or tracks will not take effect until this is called.
+You do not need to call this if your streams were added in the `Peer` constructor.

 ### `peer.destroy([err])`